kanikakasharma/learning-library/developer-library/converged-db-for-developers/data-type-demonstration-tool/data-type-demonstration-tool.md

   ![](./images/datatype-tool.png " ")

-***Note:*** Certain Datatype's fetch requests may not give results instantaneosly.
+***Note***: Certain Datatype's fetch requests may not give results instantaneosly.
 In certain cases we have to insert data before accessing it.

+## Summary
+In summary, you have accessed the data-type demonstration tool deployed along with eShop application and have got familiar with the tool's UI to work with different data-types in the coming labs.

-You may now proceed to the next lab.
+You may now *proceed to the next lab*.

 ## Acknowledgements
 - **Authors** - Pradeep Chandramouli, Nishant Kaushik, Kanika Sharma, Laxmi Amarappanavar, Balasubramanian Ramamoorthy, AppDev & Database Team, Oracle, October 2020
 - **Contributors** - Meghana Banka, Rene Fontcha
 - **Last Updated By/Date** - Kanika Sharma, NA Technology, October 2020

-## See an issue?
-Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Please include the *workshop name*, *lab* and *step* in your request.
-If you don't see the workshop name listed, please enter it manually.
-If you would like us to follow up with you, enter your email in the *Feedback Comments* section.
+## Need Help?
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.